WORLD'S RICHEST WILD HORSE RACE

 Thursday – Friday – Saturday

 Thanks to the Shoshone-Bannock tribe of southeastern Idaho, the War Bonnet Round Up now has the World’s Richest Wild Horse Race!
-The prize is $10,000, along with the entry fees.
+The prize is over $15,000.
 The greatest riders in America will be competing!

 This event is very unpredictable and very western.
 A Wild Horse Race Team consists of three people.
 These positions are known as shankman, mugger and rider.
 All of the positions are very difficult.
 The equipment used is a lead shank, halter and saddle.

 The event works like this: The stock contractor loads the chutes and the horses are closed into individual chutes.
 As soon as this is accomplished the contestants and a representative draw numbers from a hat.
 The number drawn applies to the chute in which they will put halters on their horses.
 Halters are made of heavy leather with sheepskin lining to protect the horse from injury.
 A team cannot win if the horse is accidentally injured, so it is important not to afflict injury to the horse.
 Many of the halters have leather handles making it easier for the mugger to get ahold of the halter instead of grabbing the animal.
 The lead shank is a maximum length of 16 feet and made of cotton/hemp or braided nylon.
 Usually the shanks are 1” – 2” in diameter.
 The shanks being of a large diameter decrease the chance of injury to both animal and contestant.